 Hardly a controversial statement, but one that will have left the pair scratching their heads.

-For Sunday’s Manchester derby, Mourinho clearly hoped there would be more giving than taking as he deployed Martial on the right and Rashford on the left.
+In the Manchester derby in December, Mourinho clearly hoped there would be more giving than taking as he deployed Martial on the right and Rashford on the left.
 But while Rashford grabbed a well-taken goal from the right after switching sides with Martial, the experiment was hardly successful.

-Sure, worse things happened to United over the derby’s 90 minutes, but the enduring conundrum ultimately leaves Martial and Rashford in a difficult position.
+Sure, worse things happened to United over the derby’s 90 minutes, but the enduring conundrum remains.

 Both are evidently good enough for this United team, yet both are fighting for a single spot on the team sheet.